GA4 AI Assistant Channel: How to Track Chatbot Traffic

 Should I delete my custom AI channel group in GA4?

-No. Until Google's default list catches every possible AI source, your custom regex rules might be more accurate.
-The best approach is to update your custom channel group condition to include 'OR Default channel group exactly matches AI Assistant' so you capture both Google's definition and your custom list.
+No. Until Google's default list catches every possible AI source and builds enough historical data, your custom regex rules are necessary.
+The best approach is to update your custom channel group condition to include 'OR Default channel group exactly matches AI Assistant' so you capture both definitions.